 Strategic human resource management is the end product of success in conduction workplace investigations, vendor management, human capital management, and more.

 Our human resource management articles can help you vastly improve your human resources planning, HR policies, and human resource training.

-No state or federal law requires an employer to establish a progressive discipline policy.
-But if your organization has one, make sure you follow it.
-Steps to keep in mind when doling out discipline under a progressive discipline system:
+No state or federal law requires a company to establish a progressive discipline policy.
+But if you put one in place, make sure you follow it.

 Employees swipe more from retailers than shoplifters do, according to a new study.
 The annual Global Retail Theft Barometer reports that dishonest employees cost retailers $18 billion in revenue last year, more than the $15.7 billion taken by light-fingered shoppers.

 Q. We have an employee traveling to Nigeria for a family gathering.
 Even though Nigeria is Ebola-free at this time, we are considering requesting that she stay out of the office for 21 days upon return to eliminate panic among employees.
 Due to the nature of her job, she cannot work from home.
 Do we legally need to pay her for this time?